LearnersGuild/learning-os/blueprint/meta-goals.md

 - Number of cities with LG Chapters
 - Number of players being placed per year

-### Prepares for Dignified Employment
-- Learners guild is dignified livelihood from day one
-- Percentage job placement accuracy
-- Percentage of graduate still practicing software engineering in 5 years time
-- Percentage of graduates working as in their technical field of choice after 3 months, 1 year, and 3 years.
-- Every player attains self-efficacy in their engineering life
-- Participants experience minimal friction transitioning from the LG environment to their employer's environment

 ### Generates Positive Player Experiences
-- Majority of players would highly recommend LG to their friends
+- Majority of players would highly recommend LG to their friends.
-- Player NPS is greater than 70
+- Player NPS is greater than 70.
-- Players feel transformed
+- Players feel transformed.

 ### Produces Well-Rounded Players and Practitioners
 - Majority of players attain Leadership positions in Engineering
 - We would be excited to hire anyone who completes the game onto our own software team
 - Players want to work with each other
+- Increase the learners stamina for feedback and risk over time.
+- Increase the learners resiliency over time.

 ### Evolves Towards Higher Level Goals
-- Lower and lower "skill" bar to entry
+- We adopt lower and lower "skill" bars for entry
 - "Leveling-up" feels attainable for every player at every level
 - Completion rate > 90%